intelligent-machine-learning/dlrover/docs/design/hybrid-overview.md

 - **Worker Customization:** Users can implement custom `WorkerLoad` classes to handle specific workloads, such as data preprocessing or reinforcement learning tasks.
 This allows for flexible integration of different processing strategies within the hybrid training framework.
 - **Custom SubMaster:** Custom `SubMaster` implementations can be created to manage specific training processes, enabling tailored orchestration of elastic workloads.

-The `Worker/SubMaster` is driven by `HybridManager` through lifecycle hooks, allowing it to manage the lifecycle of each workload.
+The `Worker/SubMaster` is driven by `PrimeManager` through lifecycle hooks, allowing it to manage the lifecycle of each workload.
 This design enables users to easily extend the framework to support new processing paradigms without modifying the core architecture.

 Common Hooks include: